 Historic Ballenger House is an ideal venue for weddings, receptions, meetings, showers, parties and reunions.
 The house was built circa 1925.
 It is a designated site on the South Carolina National Heritage Corridor.
-Located in historic downtown Seneca, the house was the residence of the Ballenger family until 1980.
-It was deeded to the Seneca Woman’s Club to honor three family members who belonged to the philanthropic “Once a Week Club” that originated in 1896 and still meets today.
+Located in historic downtown Seneca, the house was deeded to the Seneca Woman’s Club to honor three family members who belonged to the philanthropic “Once a Week Club” that originated in 1896 and still meets today.

 Listed on the National Register of Historic Places, The Lunney Museum was built in 1909 by its original residents Dr. William James and Lillian Mason Lunney.
 The House is a 1909 Queen Anne style “California” bungalow with arts and crafts interior.
 The property features a carriage house and "two-seater" outhouse.
 The museum provides educational content focused on the history of Seneca, the Lunney Family/Home, and rural southern culture.
 OPEN Tuesday-Saturday 11:00 am to 4:00 pm.

 Museum of the Cherokee in SC

 Funded through grants and donations, the Museum is open while undergoing an expansion.
 The site for permanent exhibits of Cherokee artifacts that were donated by Keowee Toxaway State Park.
 OPEN Tuesday-Saturday 11:00am - 5:00pm

 Oconee History Museum